petros3432/SLSimonSays/README.md

   If you don't own land or don't rend land in Second Life, you can open, modify and copy this project in a destination in Second Life that scripting and building are permitted.

+### DEBUGGING

+For academic and research puproses i created a second HTML page which adds two-features and helps with debugging and/or development of the project.
+It adds one "LOAD" button which helps to manually load the Second Life's response, through the sl.php file.
+It also includes one "SCREEN" sector which displays the data that has been loaded from there.
+The reason behind this is the use of synchronous AJAX and the tendency of Web Browsers to strive away from it in the near future.

+The link for this page is
+siwonsimon.000webhostapp.com/siwonsimon_debugging.html

 ### USE OF PRODUCT

 Copyright (c) 2011-2017 GitHub Inc.